-And this is so thanks to the ability that each person has to process, when working with certain therapies our self-healing ability is stimulated and changes are seen.
-The person begins to sleep better, what used to bother him/her no longer bothers, he is less depressed, there are changes in different aspects of their life, and this is very rewarding for the patient and for me.
+And this is so thanks to the power of the self-healing ability that each person has which is stimulated, when working with certain therapies, so that changes are seen.
+The person starts to sleep better, what bothered him no longer bothers him, he is less depressed, there are changes in several ways and this is very rewarding, both for the patient and for me.
 It is a process that takes time, patience and commitment.

 As a therapist, seeing these changes, far from being traumatic, is rewarding.
 That’s why I enjoy my work.